Positivity Preserving Density Matrix Minimization at Finite Temperatures via Square Root: Introduction

 \section{Introduction}

 The ability to determine the electronic structure is of critical importance for obtaining a proper understanding of the quantum behavior of materials.
-One way of many \cite{akimov_large-scale_2015} to achieve this is by computing an effective single-electron density matrix $\hat\rho$ that statistically describes the system state in question.
-Once $\hat\rho$ has been determined, it can be used to obtain other information about the system such as the number of electrons $N_e = \Tr(\hat\rho)$ or the electronic energy $E = \Tr(\hat{H}\hat\rho)$, where $\hat{H}$ is the $N \times N$ Hamiltonian matrix, which in general depends upon $\hat\rho$.
+One way of many~\cite{akimov_large-scale_2015} to achieve this is by computing the finite temperature, effective single-electron density matrix $\hat\rho$ (or Gibbs state) that statistically describes the system state in question

+where $\hat{H}$ is the $N$-dimensional Hamiltonian operator, $\hat{I}$ the identity operator, and $\beta=1/(kT)$ is the inverse temperature of the system.
+Once $\hat\rho$ has been determined, it can be used to obtain other information about the system such as the number of electrons $N_e = \Tr(\hat\rho)$ or the electronic energy $E = \Tr(\hat{H}\hat\rho)$, which in general depends upon $\hat\rho$.
+These quantities can then be used to obtain other observables of interest like the specific heat $C_v = \frac{d E}{d T}$ where $T$ is the temperature of the system.